 Ripert has continuously earned four-star reviews from The New York Times as well as a three-star Michelin review.

-Awarded four stars by The New York Times and three Michelin stars, Jean-Georges seamlessly combines French, American, and Asian influenced dishes, which are exquisitely presented and change with the seasons.
+Awarded four stars by The New York Times and three Michelin stars, Jean-Georges seamlessly combines French, American, and Asian influenced dishes, exquisitely presented and change with the seasons.

 Jean-Georges, housed in the Trump International Hotel and Tower, has revived table-side service, bringing the excitement of the kitchen onto the dining room floor with many final preparations for Jean-George Vongerichten’s fabulous French cuisine table-side.